amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Neoforest
 - PeePee-PooPoo
 - Inescapable
 - Darth Vader: Black, White & Red #1
 - Fuck My Son by Johnny Ryan
 - Art Brut
 - Now by Peter Bagge
 - Storyboarding for Wim: Visions of Wenders
 - The Extraordinary Part
 - Impossible People
+- Night Fever by Brubaker
+- Miss Truesdale and the Fall of Hyperborea
+- Deep Cuts

 ## On Hold
 - Damn Them All #2